 However, deficiency can also occur even in developed countries, where it is usually associated with those in extreme poverty, the elderly, or those suffering with eating disorders, such as anorexia nervosa.
 It can also affect those addicted to drugs or alcohol who may use their resources on the addictions instead of food or suffer from poor appetite.

-Those most likely to be affected by it.
+Those most likely to be deficient in protein:

-Those whose main diet is low in protein due to poor food choices, eating too much junk food
+-Those whose main diet is low in protein due to poor food choices such as eating too much junk food

 Effects of not enough protein